furmanvit/books-library/README.md

 # Description
 It's a simple project on Angular 5, where you can add/edit/delete a book.
-It includes form validation, Bootstrap-modal, nice UI, and json-server.
+It includes form validation, Bootstrap-modal, nice UI and json-server.

 # Getting Started
 1. open folder library-web